Inland Drilling Shaft Extraction

-The contractor was digging multiple vertical shafts to a depth of 250′ in a vacant city lot in downtown San Francisco.
-These shafts are to form a ‘bulkhead’ to prevent soil movement, while excavation for a subway station and California’s future ‘high speed rail line’ is completed on the work site.
+The contractor was digging multiple vertical shafts to a depth of 250 feet in a vacant city lot in downtown San Francisco.
+These shafts form a bulkhead to prevent soil movement while excavation for a subway station and California’s future high-speed rail line is completed on the work site.
 The casings are filled with water during the excavation to resist surrounding ground pressure.
-During the extraction of a casing, the sections separated at three locations, 120, 145, and 170 feet.
+During the extraction of a shaft casing, the sections separated at three locations; 120, 145, and 170 feet.

-Divers were lowered down the 84 inch diameter excavated casing in a man basket to a water depth of 170 feet.
+Divers were lowered down the 84 inch diameter shaft in a man basket to a water depth of 170 feet.
 Repair options included welding the casing sections together or drilling through the section overlap and installing steel ‘plugs’ to lock the sections together.

-The repair was successful and the casing was removed.
+The repair was successful and the shaft casing was removed.

 3/16/12: (Marine Link)